Festivals & Events

 The Wake Up the Earth Festival began in 1979 when a group of local neighbors and activists banded together to stop the Interstate 95 expansion into Jamaica Plain.
 The festival began as, and still is, a celebration of what can be accomplished when people of all traditions, cultures, ages, and beliefs come together.
 The annual Wake Up the Earth Festival (WUTE) takes place each year on the first Saturday in May and is currently attended by well over 10,000 individuals of all ages and features 4 stages including the music and dance performances, Popular Theatre, the Youth Stage, and Story Telling for All Ages.
-In addition to perfornances, WUTE features over 50 craft, non-profit, and food vendors; recent festivals have also included an enchanted puppet forest, side shows, live bands, dancers, acoustic performers and a giant pageant.
+In addition to perfornances, WUTE features over 50 craft, non-profit, and food vendors.
+The festival is anchored by a massive parade (with branches that start in JP Center and Roxbury) with several thousand people marching.
 A great many individuals, local artists, community groups, and schools join forces every year to create this unique community collaboration.

 First Night is Boston's annual New Year's Eve Celebration.
 Students from LaPinata (a Latino youth program hosted by Spontaneous), and the Manning and Curley After School programs and families practice drumming and samba dancing in the Fall.
 Usually we have combined troop of approximately 75 youth in the parade.